-For managed services providers getting to the root cause of IT issues and resolving them quickly is a crucial part of keeping customers satisfied with their services.
-MSPs responsible for monitoring their customers’ complex IT environments and systems face the challenge of determining how best to manage, organize, and complete each support request.
+Getting to the root cause of IT issues and resolving them quickly is a crucial part of keeping customers satisfied with their services.
+IT service providers responsible for monitoring their customers’ complex IT environments and systems face the challenge of determining how best to manage, organize, and complete each support request.
 With multiple customers and potentially hundreds of requests being submitted, quality of service is easily compromised if the right tools aren’t being used.

 - Improves client communications by providing a way for customers to contact you directly

 - Helps to monitor technician performance and establish quality control